digitaltwinconsortium/ManufacturingOntologies/README.md

 7. Deploy an Azure Web App service and select "Docker Container" for the Publish setting, "Linux" for the Operating System setting and then under the Docker tab, select "Single Container" for the options setting, "Private Registry" for the Image Source setting, "https://ghcr.io/" for the Server URL setting and finally "digitaltwinconsortium/ua-cloudtwin:main" for the Image and tag setting.
 Once deployed, enable the System assigned Identity and under Access Control -> Role Assignments of your Azure Digital Twin service instance, add a new Role Assignment of type "Azire Digital Twins Data Owner", assign it's access to "Managed Identity" and under "Select Users", select your previously deployed Azure Web App service instance.

-8. Open the URL of your Azure Web App service in a browser and fill in the two fields under Setup and click Login.
+8. Open the URL of your Azure Web App service in a browser and fill in the two fields under Setup and click Connect.
 The Azure Event Hub connection string can be read for Azure IoT Hub under "Built-in Endpoints"->"Event Hub-compatible endpoint" in the Azure Portal.

 Please note: If you update your Docker Desktop runtime environment, you will need to stop and restart the simulation!